wesley-hsieh/pokemon_favorites/readme.md

 ### Installing

-* The basic requirements to running this is having an ubuntu installation, a postgresql database, and python installed on your machine, preferably python3 and above with ipython installed as well.
+* The basic requirements to running this is having an ubuntu installation, a postgresql database, python installed on your machine, preferably python3 and above with ipython installed as well.
 The specific version that heroku is running this with is python-3.9.18.

 * Install a postgresql server and initialize the empty database.
 I used `sudo apt install postgresql` followed by `sudo service postgresl start` to check if